matejthedev/matejthedev/README.md

-Hey there, I'm a **JavaScript Full Stack Developer** with a passion for web development.
+Hey there, I'm a **Full Stack Developer** with a passion for Go and JavaScript.

 ## Professional Background